unitaryfund/mitiq/CONTRIBUTING.md

 ## Making changes

 ### Adding tests

 When modifying and/or adding new code it is important to ensure the changes are covered by tests.
 Test thoroughly, but not excessively.
 Mitiq uses a nested structure for packaging tests in directories named `tests` at the same level of each module.
-The only except to this is that any tests requiring a QVM should be placed in the `mitiq_pyquil/tests` folder.
+The only exception to this is that any tests requiring a QVM should be placed in the `mitiq_pyquil/tests` folder.

 ### Running tests

-After making changes, please ensure your changes pass all the existing tests (and any new tests you've added).
+After making changes, ensure your changes pass all the existing tests (and any new tests you've added).
-You can run the tests using the `pytest` CLI, but the [Makefile][makefile] contains many of the common commands you'll need to ensure your code is aligned with our standards.
+Use `pytest mitiq/$MODULE` to run the tests for the module you are working on.

-For example, to run all the tests that do not require a pyQuil QVM, run
+Once they pass, you can run the entire test suite (excluding those that require the pyQuil QVM) by running the following command.

 ```bash
 make test
 ```

-This is typically suitable for most development tasks and is the easiest, and most common way to test.
+This can often be slow, however, so testing your changes iteravely using `pytest` is often faster when doing development.

 To run the tests for the pyQuil plugins, run
 ```bash